Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     }

     ```
-5. Start your tessera nodes and send then into background
+5. Start your Tessera nodes and send then into background
     ```
     $ java -jar ../tessera.jar -configfile config.json >> tessera.log 2>&1 &
     [1] 38064